Moving between states with 491 visa

 When applying for the 491 nomination, you must commit (in writing) to the nominating state for at least 2 years after visa grant.
 This is a promise that you make to the state which is providing you with an opportunity to migrate to Australia.

-Head to the department's website to find out more about a visa holder's possible visa conditions applicable after visa grant.
+Head to the department's website to find out more about a visa holder's possible visa conditions applicable after your visa grant.

 Eligibility for PR